Boyle-Lab/NanoPal-Snakemake/README.markdown

 ## Containers

-The pipeline will download its own containers here, except for those that we need to build ourselves.
+The pipeline will download its own containers to the directory specified in `container_path`, *except* for the custom containers that we need to build ourselves.
 For those you'll need to build them yourself (or find someone who's got them built) and copy them over manually before you run for the first time.

 Unfortunately you can't build Singularity containers on Great Lakes, so you'll need to have Singularity installed on a machine you have `root` access to (or